PlayNET: Game list

 Connections to PlayNet were made by modems at 300 baud via X.25 providers such as Tymnet and Telenet.
 In 1985, pricing was $6 per month, with additional fees of $2 per hour, after a one-time membership fee of $30.

-The system competed with many other online services like CompuServe and The Source (service), as well as Bulletin board systems (single or multiuser).
+The system competed with many other online services like CompuServe and The Source, as well as bulletin board systems (single or multiuser).
 PlayNet's graphical display was better than many of these competing systems because it used specialized client software with a nonstandard protocol.
 However, this specialized software and nonstandard protocol limited its market to the Commodore 64.

 In 2005, hobbyists managed to reverse engineer the communications protocol and allow people running the QuantumLink software on an emulator or original hardware (via a serial cable) to run a reduced version of the service called Quantum Link Reloaded.

 Reception

 Ahoy! in 1986 called PlayNET "one of the best values around for Commodore users".
 The reviewer stated that he had found the network's users "to be just about the friendliest group of people around", but criticized the slow disk load times and the network's weekday hours of operation.